caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-pipeline.md

 One other difference to notice here is that we are not using type hints (such as `seq1: skbio.DNA`) when we define the function that we'll register to our Pipeline.
 That's because the functions that we register to Pipelines, unlike those that we register to Methods and Visualizers, take Artifacts as inputs.
-This is because, internally, they call registered {term}`Actions <Action>`, not the functions that are registered to those Actions, and all Actions in QIIME 2 take their inputs as Artifacts.
+This is because internally they call registered {term}`Actions <Action>`, not the functions that are registered to those Actions, and all Actions in QIIME 2 take their inputs as Artifacts.
 It's not until `seq1` (for example) is passed in to the function registered to our `nw_align` Action (`q2_dwq2._methods.nw_align`) that it is transformed to the `skbio.DNA` object that that function takes as input.

 The first thing we're doing in our `align_and_summarize` function is getting those actions that we'll use.